burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In this example, the concept Small is defined with a single *constraint expression*.
 A single *Constraint Expression* is named [atomic constraint](https://en.cppreference.com/w/cpp/language/constraints).

 The [atomic constraints](https://en.cppreference.com/w/cpp/language/constraints) in the body of a concept definition can be combined with logical expressions connected with `&&` or `||` or `!`.
-Such constraint is formally called a *Disjunction Constraint* and *Conjunction Constraint*.
+Such constraint is formally called a *(2) Disjunction Constraint* and * (3) Conjunction Constraint*.

-Next, you can define *new concepts* in terms of other concepts in a cascading style.
+Next, you can define a new *concepts* in terms of other concepts in a cascading style.
 Example:
 ```cpp
 template <typename I>
 concept Integer = SignedInteger<I> || UnsignedInteger<I>;